Maciek-SG/Sheep-Flocking/README.md

 The flocking occurs on a bounded domain and my code is for a rectangle, a circle and an annulus as well as a set of code which generates random positions and velocities for these domains.
-I also include some code which shows how to iterate and perform multiple tests for multiple generated initial conditions.
+I also include some code which shows how to iterate and perform multiple tests for multiple generated initial conditions as well as some extra results which I did not include in my paper.

 I would recommend playing around with the initial rectangular case, trying different functions to see how it works.
 I've included the functions which I call the 'baseline' equations which will definitely work, but feel free to change all of these.